chanceweston97/zdacomm/README.md

-# Installing and Deploying NextMerce
+# Installing and Deploying ZDA Communications

-## Install and Deploy NextMerce
+## Install and Deploy ZDA Communications

-In this part of the documentation we will show you how to install NextMerce.
+In this part of the documentation we will show you how to install ZDA Communications.

 <Callout type="info">
   Before moving forward, make sure you have Node.js installed on your machine.